m7a/co-build/README.md

 Overview
 ========

-The Ma_Sys.ma _Ant Build Template_ is an attempt to provide a single unifying `build.xml` for the Ant build system which allows compiling most Ma_Sys.ma Programs with only minor modifications and which provides extended functionality to generate Debian Packages.
+The _Ma_Sys.ma Build_ is an attempt to provide a single unifying `build.xml` for the Ant build system which allows compiling most Ma_Sys.ma programs with only minor modifications and which provides extended functionality to generate Debian packages.
 This replaces large parts of the formerly used MDPC scripts and the previously used Makefile templates.

 In addition to being a template, this is designed to facilitate _code reuse_ by not being copied upon use, but rather _imported_.
 E.g. this XML can be loaded